sql-machine-learning/elasticdl/elasticdl/doc/distributed_embedding_layer_design.md

 )
 ```

-`sp_ids` is a N x M SparseTensor of int64 ids where N is typically batch size and M is arbitrary.
+The input sparse tensor `sp_ids` is a N x M SparseTensor of int64 ids where N is typically batch size and M is arbitrary.
-This op assumes that there is at least one id for each row in the dense tensor represented by `sp_ids` (i.e. there are no rows with empty features).
-Thus each row of `sp_ids` contains a different number of ids to lookup in the embedding table `params`.

-In order to output with a fixed shape, `combiner` is used to combine the embeddings.
+There must be at least one element in each row of `sp_ids`.

-`combiner`: A string specifying the reduction op.
-Currently "mean", "sqrtn" and "sum" are supported. "sum" computes the weighted sum of the embedding results for each row. "mean" is the weighted sum divided by the total weight. "sqrtn" is the weighted sum divided by the square root of the sum of the squares of the weights.
+For each row in the dense tensor represented by sp_ids, the op looks up the embeddings for all ids in that row, multiplies them by the corresponding weight, and combines these embeddings as specified.
+The `combiner` could be "mean", "sqrtn" or "sum". "sum" computes the weighted sum of the embedding results for each row. "mean" is the weighted sum divided by the total weight. "sqrtn" is the weighted sum divided by the square root of the sum of the squares of the weights.

-Thus, the output shape for [tf.nn.embedding\_lookup\_sparse](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/nn/embedding_lookup_sparse) is `N * params.shape[1]`, where `params.shape[1]` is the dimension of the embedding, similar to `output_dim` in [tf.keras.layers.Embedding](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/layers/Embedding?hl=en) .
+Thus, the output from `tf.nn.embedding_lookup_sparse` is a dense tensor of the shape N x O.

-### elasticdl.layers.Embedding
+## elasticdl.layers.Embedding

 We plan to support both the fixed number of input ids as [tf.keras.layers.Embedding](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/layers/Embedding?hl=en) and [tf.nn.embedding_lookup](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/nn/embedding_lookup),  and inputs with varying number of ids as [tf.nn.embedding\_lookup\_sparse](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/nn/embedding_lookup_sparse).